Danny Blanchflower: Playing career

 Tottenham Hotspur in 1960 with Danny Blanchflower and both goalkeepers, Bill Brown and John Hollowbread, in the team with Bill Nicholson as manager.

 Blanchflower signed for Glentoran in 1946, before crossing the Irish Sea and signing for Barnsley for £6000 in 1949, at the age of 23.

-He transferred from Barnsley to Aston Villa for a fee of £15,000, making his debut in March 1951.
+Blanchflower transferred from Barnsley to Aston Villa for a fee of £15,000, making his debut in March 1951.
 He made 155 senior appearances for Villa (148 in the League), before being sold during the 1954–55 season.

 In 1954 Blanchflower was bought by Tottenham Hotspur for a fee of £30,000, and during his ten years at White Hart Lane he made 337 League appearances, and 382 total appearances (scoring 21 goals).
 The highlight of his time at Spurs came with the 1960–61 season.
 With Blanchflower as captain Spurs won their first 11 games, a record for the top flight of English football and eventually won the league by 8 points.
 They then beat Leicester City in the final of the FA Cup to become the first team in the 20th century to win the League and Cup double, not achieved since Aston Villa in 1897.

 Blanchflower was voted FWA Footballer of the Year in 1958 and 1961.